technicalanalyst11/Wall-Street-Bets-Master-Doc/TA and data/README.md

 I am open to listening to your individual strategies and how you conduct your research but for this introductary period i would like to lay some framework for any beginners we may have.
-I would like to you to research and understand the following indicators:
+I would like for you to research and understand the following indicators:
-Ichimoku,candlestick trading, bollinger bands, Moving averages, Exponential moving averages, Volume, RSI, MACD, and Chaikin Oscillator.
+Ichimoku, candlestick trading, bollinger bands, Moving averages, Exponential moving averages, Volume, RSI, MACD, and Chaikin Oscillator.
 I am always available to help if you have questions so please feel free to reach out.